flutter/website/src/development/platform-integration/platform-channels.md

 ### Step 6: Add a Linux platform-specific implementation

-For this example you will need the `upower` developer headers installed.
+For this example you need to install the `upower` developer headers.
 This is likely available from your distribution, for example with:
 ```sh
 sudo apt install libupower-glib-dev